washington299/connect-4-game-challenge/README.md

 I solved the logic problem, so now we're able to determine the winner when someone get 4 in a row diagonally, and also did some aditional features like:

 - Test the diagonally winner.
-- Change reset modal color when any player wins.
+- Change reset modal color.
 - Create a modal to get players name and the color they want.
 - Create new global state with players info.
 - Show the winner based on his name.